I Touch Myself

-"I Touch Myself" is a song recorded by the Australian rock band Divinyls.
+"I Touch Myself" is a song recorded by Australian rock band Divinyls.
 It was written by the songwriting team of Tom Kelly and Billy Steinberg along with Christine Amphlett and Mark McEntee of the Divinyls.
-It was released in November 1990 as the lead single from the band's fourth album, diVINYLS (1991), and deals with the subjects of eroticism, orgasm and female masturbation.
+It was released in November 1990 by Virgin Records as the lead single from the band's fourth album, Divinyls (1991), and deals with the subjects of eroticism and female masturbation.
 The single achieved success, reaching No. 1 in Australia and No. 4 on the US Billboard Hot 100.
+Its music video was directed by Michael Bay and received three nominations at the 1991 MTV Video Music Awards.
 In January 2018, Australian network Triple M ranked the song at No. 60 in its list of the "most Australian" songs of all time.
+In 2025, the song placed 54 on the Triple J Hottest 100 of Australian Songs.
+In 2023, Billboard magazine ranked it among the "500 Best Pop Songs of All Time".

 Composition and recording

 Chrissy Amphlett and Mark McEntee wrote the song in 1990 with the songwriting team of Tom Kelly and Billy Steinberg (who had also written songs such as "I'll Stand by You", "Like a Virgin", "Eternal Flame", "True Colors" and "So Emotional").
-Steinberg had written the first verse and the chorus lyric for "I Touch Myself" and Amphlett liked it immediately.
-The next day, McEntee, Steinberg, Kelly and Amphlett wrote the remainder of the song despite the fact that Steinberg and Kelly rarely collaborated with others.
+Steinberg had written the first verse and the chorus lyric for "I Touch Myself".
+Amphlett liked it immediately, and despite the fact that Steinberg and Kelly rarely collaborated with others, McEntee, Steinberg, Kelly and Amphlett would write the remainder of the song the next day.

 The song was recorded to two-inch tape, making it difficult to edit.
 After much experimentation, the writers devised an unusual song structure with the bridge placed after the first chorus.
-It is written in the key of F major.

 Promotion and chart performance

 In Australia, "I Touch Myself" was released on 19 November 1990 on 7-inch and cassette, and the CD single was released on 3 December 1990.
 The single debuted at No. 77 on 2 December 1990.
 On its tenth week on the chart, the song reached No. 1, replacing Vanilla Ice's debut single "Ice Ice Baby", and stayed there for another week.
 The single was certified platinum in Australia.

 "I Touch Myself" debuted on the UK Singles Chart at No. 69 and on its eighth week it peaked at No. 10, spending a total of twelve weeks in the chart.
 When released in the United States, the song caused a minor controversy.
 However, it managed to reach the top five of the Billboard Hot 100 chart, peaking at No. 4, and at No. 2 on the Billboard Modern Rock Tracks chart after receiving extensive play on modern rock radio.
-Divinyls are considered a one-hit wonder in the U.S., as "I Touch Myself" was their only American top-40 hit.
+Divinyls are considered a one-hit wonder in the US, as "I Touch Myself" was their only American top-40 hit.